On G List of Movie Reviews

 7/24: The best movie on skydiving?

 Here's the mistake: Hollywood cannot kill off the main star when there's plenty of time left.
 Once that happened to Burt Lancaster, The Gypsy Moths ran out of gas.
-Hence, the filmmakers should've prolonged the drama between Burt Lancaster's and Deborah Kerr's characters and put his death scene toward the end just before Gene Hackman's nice analogy of wearing the cape suit, making for a fitting conclusion of what it's all about.
+Hence, the filmmakers should've prolonged the drama between Burt Lancaster's and Deborah Kerr's characters and put his death scene toward the end just before Gene Hackman's nice analogy about wearing the cape suit to make for a fitting conclusion of what it's all about.

 Elsewhere, the cinematography is outstanding, especially when the skydivers are in the air against the landscape background of Kansas.
 If the film deserved an Oscar nomination, it's this one which was handled by Philip H. Lathrop.
 Also, I like Burt Lancaster's lesson on how the parachute works.
 It should've been done more often in other films.